In September 2020, WVLT purchased 13.5 acres in Jenkinsburg for permanent public access from its long-time private owners, Dave and Cynthia Hough.

 As part of our Special Places Celebration, WVLT Executive Director Brent Bailey interviewed Charlie to announce our Jenkinsburg purchase!
 Charlie is on the Friends of the Cheat Board of Directors, Whitewater Paddler, Cheat River Enthusiast, Whitewater Safety Expert, and longtime Safety Chair for American Whitewater… This guy knows water!!

-Getting there: The Jenkinsburg Recreation Area is very remote and road conditions can vary depending on the season.
+Getting there: The Jenkinsburg Recreation & Natural Area is very remote and road conditions can vary depending on the season.
 High clearance vehicles are recommended.
 Roads are not maintained in the winter and visitors should be aware that icy road conditions may persist longer than other locations.

 The Jenkinsburg tract is well-known for its “high bridge”, and swimming areas along the Cheat River and Big Sandy Creek, including “Blue Hole”.
 WVU students, locals, whitewater enthusiasts, hunters, and hikers frequent the area.